6 Day Split Workout: PPP - Persistent Painful Progression

-After this you will need to find an adjustable bench that can be set at approximately 30 and 45 degrees ? approximately. don't stress if they aren?t these two exact angles, you are looking for a lower and upper angle that keeps your elbows behind your body but try to stay close to the suggested angles and keep your steeper angle at 45 degrees if possible.
+After this, you will need to find an adjustable bench that can be set at approximately 30 and 45 degrees approximately. don't stress if they aren't these two exact angles, you are looking for a lower and upper angle that keeps your elbows behind your body but try to stay close to the suggested angles and keep your steeper angle at 45 degrees if possible.

-The first exercise on the lower angle will be incline dumbbell curls and the second exercise will be a steeper angle where you start in a hammer curl position and twist the dumbbells as you raise them so that your palms are facing your biceps when they reach to highest point of the movement.
+The first exercise on the lower angle will be incline dumbbell curls and the second exercise will be a steeper angle where you start in a hammer curl position and twist the dumbbells as you raise them so that your palms are facing your biceps when they reach to the highest point of the movement.
 Finally, the session ends with two sets of chin-ups performed as many as possible each set.

-Wednesday Legs ?A?
+Wednesday Legs "A"

 |Lying Leg Curls||4||12|